Lerynnx/Lerynnx/README.md

 <h2>What do I do?</h2>

-- 💻 I’m creating a personal voice assistant (using Kotlin) and other small projects.

 - 🌱 I’m studing **Computer science's degree** following the cybersecurity path.

 - ⚠️ Warning!!
-MY BEST PROJECTS ARE NOT UPLOADED ON GITHUB, ASK ME FOR MORE INFORMATION ABOUT THEM.
+MY BEST PROJECTS ARE NOT UPLOADED ON GITHUB, ASK ME TO GET MORE INFORMATION ABOUT THEM.

-<h2 align="left">Languages, Tools and OSs wich I have used:</h2>
+<h2 align="left">Languages, Tools and OSs wich I've used:</h2>

 <h3>Front-end:</h3>
 <p align="left">